 75% of Urban and Regional Planners said they were satisfied with their job and 68% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Urban and Regional Planners job description, Urban and Regional Planners salary, Urban and Regional Planners information, what is the job of an Urban and Regional Planner like, pros and cons about Urban and Regional Planners, colleges and universities for Urban and Regional Planners, is Urban and Regional Planners the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Urban and Regional Planners job description, Urban and Regional Planners salary, Urban and Regional Planners information, what is the job of an Urban and Regional Planner like, pros and cons about Urban and Regional Planners, colleges and universities for Urban and Regional Planners, is Urban and Regional Planners the right career for me, careers in Social Science and Humanities

 City Designer, City Planner, City Planning Engineer, Community Development Director, Community Development Planner, Economic Developer, Housing Development Specialist, Housing Grant Analyst, Master Planner, Neighborhood Planner